-The Associations of College and Research Libraries has a "selective" list of journals on teaching and learning, including both general and discipline-specific lists.
-Several SoTL journals are available online, including the International Journal for the Scholarship of Teaching and Learning and the Journal of Scholarship of Teaching and Learning, and ISSOTL's flagship journal, Teaching and Learning Inquiry, is available through J-Stor.
+Several SoTL journals are available online, including the International Journal for the Scholarship of Teaching and Learning, the Journal of Scholarship of Teaching and Learning, and ISSOTL's flagship journal, Teaching and Learning Inquiry.

 For examples of SoTL research connected to CNDLS at Georgetown, explore our Research and Scholarship page.